gregversteeg/InfoDiffusionSimple/readme.md

 Ideally, you'd set the location, logsnr_loc to be the 50 percent quantile, and the scale to be the distance from the 50 percent quantile to the 25th or 75th percent quantile.
 (Note the maximum value for MSE should be d, so you should divide by d to interpret these as quantiles.)
-More heuristically, you want the location to be in the middle of the largest gap between the MMSE Gaussian curve, and the true MSE curve.
+More heuristically, you want the location to be in the middle of the gap between the MMSE Gaussian curve, and the true MSE curve.
 This is also a good way to diagnose training, as we should always do at least as well as the Gaussian MMSE.
+Note that the MSE curve (shown for epsilon) is not necessarily monotonic.
+If the data is exactly on a low-d manifold (like the dino line drawing), the MSEs can go to zero at high log SNR.
+The same is true for discrete data, as shown in the paper.
+In these cases, the *differential entropy* is formally negative infinite.
+We get an upper bound from cutting off our log SNR at finite values (and from not necessarily finding the true MMSE).

 ## Results